 The complaints procedure was on display in various prominent places throughout the centre.
-One resident told inspectors that if they had any complaint they could speak to any member of staff and 'it would be attended to very quickly'.
-The contact details for the advocacy services of which were on display in the centre.
+Residents had access to advocacy services, the contact details of which were on display in the centre.

-The inspectors saw that there were a number of visitors in the centre during the day of inspection and residents confirmed that they had unrestricted visiting.
-Visitors that spoke with the inspectors were complimentary regarding the care their relatives received.
+The inspector saw that there were a number of visitors in the centre during the day of inspection and residents confirmed that they had unrestricted visiting.
+Visitors that spoke with the inspector were complimentary regarding the care their relatives received.

-Overall, this centre had a positive approach towards minimising restrictive practices and implementing a human rights based-approach to care.
+Overall, this designated centre had a positive approach towards minimising restrictive practices and implementing a human rights based-approach to care.